equalframework/equal-doc/docs/getting-started/installation.md

 If there are issues with the charset, it may be because utf8 is an alias of utf8mb3 in mysql right now (version 8.0)

-So utf8/utf8mb3 can only store a maximum of three bytes and is deprecated. if you wishto store language characters and symbols, utf8mb4 is a solution
+So utf8/utf8mb3 can only store a maximum of three bytes and is deprecated. if you wish to store language characters and symbols, utf8mb4 is a solution

 ### Database initialization